List of Sanrio characters: The Strawberry King (1975)

 The Strawberry King (ja:いちごの王さま, Ichigo no ōsama) is a humanoid character with a large red strawberry for a head.
 He was created as an alter-ego of Sanrio founder Shintaro Tsuji, and has the same birthday as him, December 7.
 Official character bios describe him as "the king of the beautiful and peaceful Strawberry Kingdom" who "spends his days bringing messages of peace and friendship to all".
-The Strawberry King rarely appears on merchandise, but every month a message from the Strawberry King (similar to an editorial) has been published in Sanrio's Strawberry Newspaper.
+The Strawberry King rarely appears on merchandise, but every month, a message from the Strawberry King (written by Tsuji) has been published in Sanrio's Strawberry Newspaper, similarly to an editorial.
 A book with a collection of some of these messages was published in 2007.
+A Sanrio museum named after the character, Yamanashi Strawberry King Museum, opened in 2026.

 Big Challenges (1978)

 Big Challenges (ビッグチャレンジ, Biggu Charenji) is a green crocodile, described by Sanrio as a "unique crocodile-kun" who "puts on an innocent face, but you can see that he's laughing, right?"
-In 2018 the character came to the attention of English language Twitter after being featured in the Have You Heard About This Boy fanzine.
-Big Challenges makes an appearance in the 2023 video game Hello Kitty Island Adventure.
+In 2018, the character came to the attention of English language Twitter after being featured in the Have You Heard About This Boy fanzine.
+Big Challenges makes an appearance in the 2023 video game Hello Kitty Island Adventure, his first appearance in Sanrio media since his creation in 1978.
 Writing about the game, Oricon News described Big Challenges as a "rare" and seldom heard of character.
 Hyperallergic magazine hypothesized that the character may have had limited marketing reach due to its resemblance to the logo of fashion brand Lacoste.
+In Island Adventure, Big Challenges only says one word, "gao", which translates to "roar" in Japanese.